albar965/littlexpconnect/README.txt

   parameters at this rate.
 Lower values result in smoother aircraft movement but may induce stutters or decrease performance in X-Plane.

+The changes are applied immediately and are saved on exit.

+Note that the settings are shared between all plugin installations on the same computer.

 The settings can also be changed using the configuration file "little_xpconnect.ini".

 [Options]
-FetchAiAircraft=true  : Also get AI aircraft.
-You can disable this if
-                        you think the plugin causes performance problems.
+FetchAiAircraft=true     : Same as "Fetch AI" in plugin menu.
+FetchAiAircraftInfo=true : Same as "Load AI Aircraft Information" in plugin menu.
 FetchRateMs=200          : Data will be fetched from X-Plane every 200
                            milliseconds.
-                        Lower this value to get a more fluid movement of the aircraft symbol on the map.
-Increase this value if you think the plugin causes performance problems.
+Same as "Fetch Rate" in plugin menu.
 FetchRate=200            : Old obsolete value.
 Will be deleted on start.

 ------------------------------------------------------------------------------
 -- LICENSE -------------------------------------------------------------------